CUBRID/cubrid-manual/en/admin/admin_utils.rst

 checkdb
 -------

 The **cubrid checkdb** utility is used to check the consistency of a database.
 You can use **cubrid checkdb** to identify data structures that are different from indexes by checking the internal physical consistency of the data and log volumes.
-If the **cubrid checkdb** utility reveals any inconsistencies, you must try automatic repair by using the --**repair** option.
+If the **cubrid checkdb** utility reveals any inconsistencies, you must try automatic repair by using the **-\-repair** option.

 ::